-Updates about the Spiegel Community Center Upgrade, Redesign & Expansion Project will be posted below as needed.
+Updates about the Spiegel Community Center Upgrade, Redesign & Expansion Project.

 |Community Center Concept Renderings|

 The summer months have allowed us to move ahead quickly and effectively on the project.
 Site work, including parking lot paving, curbing and sidewalk installation, is nearing completion.
 Site amenities such as benches and bike racks have been installed.
 Final topsoil restoration and seeding will be underway soon.

 The new addition is now entirely enclosed and the new elevator has been installed and certified.
 Drywall, drop ceilings, and mechanicals for the area are being completed.
 Flooring, painting, and most fixture installations and other improvements have been completed in the renovated portion of the building.
 All mechanical systems currently are being tested and started.

 When we open the doors August 25, our newly restored and expanded Paul M. Spiegel Pittsford Community Center will feature:

 - entire interior renovation, with fully remodeled multi-purpose rooms featuring outstanding audiovisual amenities

 - bright and inviting child care and youth programming rooms

 - a brand new home for our senior programs, featuring a large meeting room with state of the art kitchen, a lounge, and activity rooms

 - completely renovated gymnasium